Aquamarine (gem): In culture

-Aquamarine is referred to as the birth stone for the month of March.
-Aquamarine has historically been used a symbol for youth and happiness due to its color, which has also, along with its name, made Western culture connect it with the ocean.
-Ancient Romans believed that aquamarine could protect people who are travelling across the sea, they also used aquamarine to prevent illnesses.
+Aquamarine is the birth stone for the month of March.
+It has historically been used a symbol for youth and happiness due to its color, which has also, along with its name, made Western culture connect it with the ocean.
+Ancient tales have claimed that aquamarine came from the treasure chests of mermaids, which led to sailors using this gemstone as a lucky charm to protect against shipwreck.
+Additionally, ancient Romans believed this stone had healing properties, due to the stone being almost invisible when submerged in water.

-The Chinese used it to make seals, figurines, and engravings.
-Japanese people used aquamarine to make netsuke.
+The Ancient Greeks engraved aquamarine and turned them into intaglios.
+The Chinese used it to make seals, and showpiece dolls.
+The Japanese used it to make netsuke.